 There are very few situations in which somebody can’t join PUMA when moving to France.

 To join PUMA, you need to establish legal residency.
-One of the requirements of residency application is valid health cover.
+One of the requirements of residency application is a valid health cover.

 Your UK S1 form works as proof of health cover for this purpose.
 However, if you are not eligible for an S1 form, you might need private health insurance – at least for your residency application.

 You will find that when you are legally a resident, you can and will be encouraged by the government to join PUMA instead of continuing with your private health cover.

 If you move to France for employment or to start your own business, you will join PUMA by paying into French Social Security, either through your employer or your company.